-Since 2003, StoryCorps has collected and archived more than 45,000 interviews with nearly 90,000 participants.
-Each conversation is recorded on a free CD to share, and is preserved at the American Folklife Center at the Library of Congress.
-StoryCorps is one of the largest oral history projects of its kind, and millions listen to our weekly broadcasts on NPR’s Morning Edition and on our Listen pages.
+Since 2003, StoryCorps has collected and archived more than 50,000 interviews with over 90,000 participants.
+Each conversation is recorded on a CD to share, and is preserved at the American Folklife Center at the Library of Congress.
+StoryCorps is one of the largest oral history projects of its kind, and millions listen to our weekly broadcasts on NPR’s Morning Edition and on our

-- StoryCorps is built on an uncompromising commitment to excellence across all aspects of the project, from collecting, sharing, and preserving people’s stories; to organizational management; to maintaining an extraordinary work environment where respect and dignity are paramount.
+StoryCorps is built on an uncompromising commitment to excellence throughout the organization that includes an intense focus on the collecting, sharing, and preserving of people’s stories; high-quality organizational management; and the care and support of an extraordinary work environment where respect and dignity are paramount.

 - The interview session is at the heart of StoryCorps.
 We treat participants with the utmost respect, care, and dignity.

-- StoryCorps has a relentless focus on serving a wide diversity of participants.
+- StoryCorps maintains a relentless focus on serving a wide diversity of participants.